rushmie/SETCardRecognition/README.md

  ### Creating the dataset

- We took around 100 photos of each SET card with a variety of backgrounds, lighting conditions, rotations, and angles using three different phones.
+ We took around 100 photos of each SET card with a variety of backgrounds, lighting conditions, rotations, and angles using two different phones.

  Our data can be found in two folders, *pre-processed* and *processed*.
  The original images of our cards are stored in *pre-processed*.